blackwoodgardens/blackwoodgardens.github.io/_posts/2025-09-17-WhoDoesRenovation.md

 ---
 Do you know who to contact to renovate your garden?

-Do you what services the various trades offer?
+Do you know what services the various trades offer?

 There are lots of professionals that work on and in a private garden; from designing it, to building it, and on to maintaining it.

 Getting the right team can avoid costly mistakes, so you get the garden of your dreams.

-### Let's start with a garden designer
+### Let's start with a Garden Designer

-A garden designer is a [professional qualified in garden design.](https://sgld.org.uk/find-a-designer/working-with-a-designer) (external link)
+A Garden Designer is a [professional qualified in garden design.](https://sgld.org.uk/find-a-designer/working-with-a-designer) (external link)

 They will work with a client to fully understand their requirements to be able to design the garden to meet these requirements.